micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-Therefore I tell you, stop being perpetually uneasy (anxious and worried) about your life, what you shall eat _or what you shall drink_; or about your body, what you shall put on.
+Therefore I tell you, stop being perpetually uneasy (anxious and worried) about your life, what you shall eat or what you shall drink; or about your body, what you shall put on.
 Is not life greater [in quality] than food, and the body [far above and more excellent] than clothing?